Exclusive: World Bank's pension investments clash with principles

 Several other large pension funds have shifted toward more ethical investments.

-"Just two years ago, investments that met ESG principles were the domain of smaller funds; now interest has spread to the largest pension schemes in the world," said Kevin Bourne, a managing director of ESG at the FTSE Group .FTSE.
+"Just two years ago, investments that met ESG principles were the domain of smaller funds; now interest has spread to the largest pension schemes in the world," said Kevin Bourne, a managing director of ESG at the FTSE Group, which last year acquired Russell Investments, creator of the Russell 3000 index.

 (Reporting By Valerie Volcovici and Anna Yukhananov; Editing by Bruce Wallace and Stuart Grudgings)